PimySoft/cat_on_lsd/README.md

 Since my cat died, I've decided to upload her consciousness.

 .
-In the data.json, structures are sentences with blank spaces such as :s: for subjects, :n: for nouns, /:a: for actions, :l: for locations.
+In the data.json, structures are sentences with blank spaces such as :s: for subjects, :n: for nouns, :a: for actions, :l: for locations.
 .
 These sentences will be formed by swapping the above symbols with random elements from subjects, nouns, actions, and locations.
 .
 There are 5 ways to post a tweet:
     To tweet a random follower: tweet_a_random_follower()